 Magic events await you at the Aberglasney Winter Fayre as well.
 Two huge pavilions are set up in its gardens where one can buy Christmas gifts, try the tasty food and Welsh cuisine or drink a glass of mulled wine.
 It also hosts some medieval Christmas markets in Wales.

-Royal Welsh Winter Fair is set in-between Llanelwedd and Builth Wells.
+Royal Welsh Winter Fair is set at the Royal Welsh Showground in-between Llanelwedd and Builth Wells.
 It exhibits the best of British farming and poultry alongside with hounds and farriery demonstrations.
 Visitors can stroll through 300 stalls and meet Santa in his grotto.
 Fayre guests can also experience the vibes of live auctions, see livestock on display, and participate in classes and competitions.